-These are photographs of the Ozark Land and Lumber Company at Fishertown in Shannon County, Missouri.
-Included are views of the mills, dry kiln, machine shop, lumber yard, employees, and the lumber company's band.
+The Ozark Land and Lumber Company Photograph Collection contains images of the Ozark Land and Lumber Company at Fishertown, Shannon County, Missouri.
+Included are views of the mills, dry kiln, machine shop, lumber yard, employees, and the lumber company’s band.
 The views are from the collection of Lon Hogan of Winona, Missouri.

 Ozark Land and Lumber Company Records, 1887-1933 (C0037)